dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Daniele Levi:**
-okay so I always been an entrepreneur and a hacker always be going to take a hologram yeah well not really I'm not programming it's not my my main skill but let's say that I can I can program a little bit and I've always been interested in computer science security hacking and also music and I've been
+okay so I always been an entrepreneur and a hacker always be going to take a hologram well not really I'm not programming it's not my main skill but let's say that I can program a little bit and I've always been interested in computer science security hacking and also music and I've been